 A blog?
 Kinda … maybe, not really.
 Either way, please enjoy some intermittent musings on design, music (a lot of music), tech, and other tangentially related things.
 Some of it might even make you laugh.

-Album of the Week: Flickering Resonance by Pelican
+Album of the Week: Utopia by Gwenno

 Be strange, but don’t be a stranger.